 Then there is your social powers.
 This refers to your with others- your capacities for influencing other people- influencing their thoughts, emotions, speech, and actions.
 Interpersonally you have the power to some degree and, surprisingly, it depends on how well you serve others.
 Dacher Keltner, in The Power Paradox (2016), says that "Power is actually about making a difference in the world."
 And you and I do that by stirring others in our social network by improving the greater good of the groups of people that we relate to.
-We make a difference in the world by seek "the greaer good."
+We make a difference in the world by seek "the greater good."
 All of this actually speaks to the inherent ethics of power, well, true power and not the false abreactions of power "over" others.
 Power is inherently with others.

 "Enduring power hinges on doing simple things that are good for others."
 (Keltner, p.
 35) "Power is the ability to stir others to collaborative action."
+Hannah Arendt

-Hannah Arendt exercised over a group, Keltner says we should think of power as given or bestowed by the group on the person or persons who advances the greater good.
+Because power is part of every interaction due to our capacity to influence each other, power is a social dynamic and therefore you can find it in every group.
+Here's another strange factor about this kind of power -social power - is not inside the individual.
+So where is it?
+It is in the interaction itself.
+It is across the social network.
+Instead of thinking that power is grabbed by a person and exercised over a group, Keltner says we should think of power as given or bestowed by the group on the person or persons who advances the greater good.
 Similar to how it is with persuasion and leadership-power is first earned by the person and then given by the group.
 That is, you earn power in the eyes and minds of others via enthusiasm, care, focus, openness, calmness, empathy, strength, kindness, and generosity.
 In turn a group rewards a person with esteem (reputation and status) and trust (position).